hpcc-systems/DataMgmt/README.md

 name of the index store (~my\_index\_store) will be required for all subsequent access.

-The following superkey structure will be created (indented to show the relationship):
+The following physical superkey structure will be created (indented to show the relationship):

 	my_index_store